Pierre St. Germain: Coppermine expedition

-After traveling with the party to Fort Enterprise, he accompanied George Back and Robert Hood on a preliminary expedition to Point Lake on the Coppermine River.
+He travelled with the party to Fort Enterprise, leading an revolt against Franklin on August 13 due to a concern for the expedition's lack of provisions; Franklin dispelled the mutiny by declaring that, if one to happen again, he would kill whoever expressed concerns first.
+St. Germain accompanied George Back and Robert Hood on a preliminary expedition to Point Lake on the Coppermine River from August 29 to September 10, 1820.
 Departing from Fort Enterprise again on November 28, 1820, he accompanied eight voyageurs across the Great Slave Lake to Fort Providence to acquire a shipment of supplies for the expedition.
 He stayed at the fort for the latter half of December while the voyageurs returned.
 St. Germain and the NWC's representative Willard Wentzel travelled to the nearby HBC post at Moose Deer Island, where the expedition's two hired Inuit interpreters, Tatannuaq and Hoeootoerock, had camped for the winter.
 The four returned together to Fort Enterprise on January 27, 1821.

 The expedition started down the Coppermine in June 1821 and reached the sea on July 18, plagued by supply shortages exacerbated by the HBC-NWC rivalry.
 Upon arriving at the shore, St. Germain, alongside fellow interpreter Jean Baptiste Adam, requested to leave the expedition, believing the next phase would be too hazardous.
-Franklin, however, afraid of the expedition as a whole perishing without their hunting skills, forced the men to stay.
+Franklin, afraid of the expedition as a whole perishing without their hunting skills, forced the men to stay.
 The party turned east, charting several hundred kilometers of the Arctic coastline.
 Halting at Point Turnagain in late August, Franklin opted for the expedition to return via the Hood River.
 Unable to live off the land due to winter conditions, 11 out of the 20 members of the expedition died before they could be rescued by hunters under the leadership of Akaitcho.
-St. Germain's resourcefulness and skill in building canoes has been credited with saving the surviving members of the expedition.